NielDB/mongodb-sharded/README.md

 ### 3.1 Pets

+To run this application locally, set the correct connection string in `pets-app/src/main/resources/application.properties` Go to the main project directory and run:

+    $ mvn spring-boot:run

-To build the pets application, set the correct connection string in `pets-app/src/main/resources/application.properties`.
+Alternatively, you can build an image to use in Docker or Kubernetes, set the correct connection string in `pets-app/src/main/resources/application.properties`.
 Use maven to package the application to a .jar file with `mvn package`.
 Then use Docker to build the image when maven is done packaging:

     $ docker build -t pets .